LucyHeath/Lay-by/README.md

 ![Homepage Hero and carousel](https://user-images.githubusercontent.com/114397080/211016475-917aacd6-9745-4e85-8a9c-a953a292f577.png)

 ## Description
 Lay-by is a website which aims to provide those in the van-owning community with useful insider information about locations for van camping.
-Public users can use the website to view van spots across a number of countries, and are provided with useful insights into the locations, facilities and ratings.
+All users can view van spots across a number of countries, and are provided with useful insights into the locations, facilities and ratings.
 As a registered user of the site you are able to add your own new van camping locations and leave reviews and ratings on all spots.

 ## Deployment Link
 Lay-by was deployed with Heroku and can be experienced [here](http://bit.ly/lay-by).